ImageMagick/Usage-Markdown/quantize/index.md

 ### Random Dither and Threshold {#random-threshold}

 The "`-random-threshold`" operator is a special form of bitmap image converter.
-In this case it uses a very simple "random dither" to determine if a particular pixel is to become a white pixel or a black pixel.
+In this case, it uses a very simple "random dither" to determine if a particular pixel is to become a white pixel or a black pixel.

 Unlike the "`-threshold`" or the "`-monochrome`" operators, or even the variations in the previous section, the selected channels (set with "`-channels`") are not merged together into single grey-scale channel and dithered as a single unit.
 Instead "`-random-threshold`" works on each selected channel completely independently of each other.

-Of course using the operator directly will result in a 2 level posterization of the image using a random dither.
+Of course, using the operator directly will result in a 2 level posterization of the image using a random dither.

 ~~~
 convert  logo.png  -random-threshold  0x100%  random_posterize.gif